E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 - ElsevierToken= API key for Elsevier.
 If you do not have an Elsevier Token, you can get it from here  https://dev.elsevier.com and select get API key.

 ### The outputs are  three CSV files contain the following
-- FoundPapers.csv: The papers that are found and they were used the pipeline/tool
+- FoundPapers.csv: The papers that are found and they were mentioned the pipeline/tool
-- PapersFoundButNotUsePipeline.csv: The papers that are found but they were not used the pipeline/tool
+- PapersFoundButNotUsePipeline.csv: The papers that are found but they were not mentioned the pipeline/tool
 - PapersNOTFound.csv: The papers that are not found.

 The CSV file contains the following: